- Pricing updated February 25, 2014

-You may exit and return to the same theme park as many times per day as you like, with or without the Park Hopper upgrade.
+You may exit and return to the same theme park on the same day as many times per day as you like, with or without the Park Hopper upgrade.

 How Much Does It Cost?

-For a One-Day Base Ticket, the cost to add Park Hopper is $37.28 with tax.
-To add Park hopper to a Two-Day to a Ten-Day Base Ticket, the cost is a flat $60.71 per ticket for both kids and adults with tax.
-This means the cost is $60.71 whether you purchase a two day ticket, a five day ticket, or a ten day ticket.
-On a six-day ticket, the cost for the upgrade comes out to $10.12 per day.
+For a One-Day ticket, the cost is $37.28 with tax.
+For two- or three-day tickets, the cost is $52.19.
+With a four- to ten-day ticket, the cost is a flat $63.90 per ticket for both kids and adults with tax.
+On a six-day ticket, the cost for the upgrade comes out to $10.65 per day.

 When Can I Add the Upgrade?